Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

 \subsection{Data Labeling}

-Labeling artifacts is essential to train and evaluate models.
-However, having artifacts properly labeled is as hard as to collect the malicious artifact themselves, as previously discussed.
-In many cases, researchers leverage datasets of crawled artifacts and make strong hypothesis about them, such as ``all samples collected by crawling a blacklist are malicious``, or ``all samples collected from an App Store are benign``.
-These hypothesis are strong because previous work has demonstrated that even samples downloaded from known sources might be trojanized with malware~\cite{installers_dimva}.
+Labeling artifacts is essential to training and evaluating models.
+However, having artifacts properly labeled is as hard as collecting the malicious artifact themselves, as previously discussed.
+In many cases, researchers leverage datasets of crawled artifacts and make a strong hypothesis about them, such as ``all samples collected by crawling a blacklist are malicious``, or ``all samples collected from an App Store are benign``.
+These hypotheses are strong because previous work has demonstrated that even samples downloaded from known sources might be trojanized with malware~\cite{installers_dimva}.
 Therefore, a model trained based on this assumption would make the model also learn some malicious behaviors as legitimate.
+Also, some labels may be inaccurate, unstable, or erroneous, which may affect the overall classification performance of ML-based solutions~\cite{arpEtAl2022}.